Submitting a Book Proposal

 Submitting your proposal

-6. Information about you – why you are the right person to write your book.
+- Information about yourself: a brief biography, what else you have written, and your qualifications for writing the book you're proposing - why you are the right person to write this book

-Please be as concise as possible – it will help us to quickly evaluate whether your book could be right for us.
+This information will help us to quickly evaluate whether your book could be right for us.
 We aim to respond to proposals within a month, although at busy times it could take us two months.
+Ensure that you include all the material requested above.
+We won't consider (or acknowledge) any proposal that does not contain this material, because without it we can't evaluate your proposal properly and decide how good it is.